opc-proxy/docs/source/intro.rst

 What is OPC-Proxy?
 ==================

-This is a library to build an OPC proxy.
-It allows to deploy an IoT gateway to connect any OPC server with your network of microservices or cloud.
+The OPC-Proxy allows to build and deploy a customized IoT gateway to connect any OPC server with your network of microservices or cloud.
-This library is suitable for monitoring and also controlling devices, while tipically other vendors of IoT gateways only offer monitoring.
+This library is suitable for monitoring and control of devices, while tipically vendors of IoT gateways only offer monitoring.
 We focused on defining a protocol for bidirectional communication exposing the user to a simple API, so that one can read, but also write values to the OPC server without knowing details about OPC.